zak-45/SCAnalyzer-Chataigne-Module/README.md

             Reset mapping Max value : check to create during mapping a zero point before and after the max value.
                                       Caution, extra time needed and to use for test only.

-            Split : actions will be split (in modulo of index) thru all IP address set in the selected group.
+            Split : actions will be split (in modulo of index) through all IP address set in the selected group.

-            Sequential : actions will be split (in sequential order & loop) thru all IP address set in the selected group.
+            Sequential : actions will be split (in sequential order & loop) through all IP address set in the selected group.
 ```
 ![image](https://github.com/zak-45/SCAnalyzer-Chataigne-Module/assets/121941293/82223b13-148e-40e1-bed9-17b5de18fea6)